Skip to main content

 Why don't I see my domain when I sign in to the registrar?

-If you had a .gov account prior to November 2023, you can’t use your old credentials to access the new registrar.
-You’ll need to create a Login.gov account with the same email address you used to sign in to the old registrar.
-That will ensure that you have access to your domains.
+If you had a .gov account prior to November 2023: We launched a new .gov registrar.
+When signing in, you need to use a Login.gov account that’s associated with the same email address you used to sign in to the old registrar.
+That will ensure you have access to your existing domain.

 My domain is about to expire.
 How can I renew my domain?